 (8) Bicycle racks shall be located on the business site, with a minimum capacity of seven bicycles.
 No locking mechanisms need to be provided.
 The racks shall be located/installed in such a manner that they do not interfere with or are not located in the public/street right-of-way and/or sidewalk area.

-I. Sign requirements.
+J. Sign requirements.

 (1) General signage standards.